How to Manage Smart Cache Device Access Using IP Ranges?

 Database applications like GIS (ArcGIS) Other applications like SolidWorks and Unreal Engine |

-What Happens When I Travel from One Location to Another?
-Am I Going to Still Be Connected to the Smart Cache Device in my Initial Location?
+What Happens When a User Travels from One Location to Another?
+Will they Still Be Connected to the Smart Cache Device in their Initial Location?

 If the user moves one office location A to office location B and if Smart Cache is installed in both locations then Desktop App will automatically switch to the Smart Cache to location B. If location B does not have a Smart Cache then Desktop app will connect directly to the cloud.